 Originally from Broadstairs in Kent and of Irish descent.
-Tim honed his style learning from his father Richard a fine guitarist and listening to Ed Boyd, Steve Cooney and Django Reinhardt.
-He has lived in Ireland and now resides in Perthshire, Scotland where he is based with his family and tours all over the world regularly from.
+Tim honed his style by learning from his father Richard a fine guitarist and listening to Ed Boyd, Steve Cooney and Django Reinhardt.
+He has lived in Ireland and now resides in Perthshire, Scotland where he is based with his family and tours all over the world.

-“My favorite guitarist in the whole world” Natalie Macmaster
+“My favourite guitarist in the whole world.” – Natalie Macmaster

 “A ferocious passion and a beautiful tenderness, sensitivity, respect, understanding & love perpetually shines out through the music of virtuoso musician Tim Edey.” – Sharon Shannon